54chi/54chi.github.io/about.md

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

+Does github reads this file and parse it automatically or do I depend on an external generator?

 You can find the source code for the Jekyll new theme at:
 {% include icon-github.html username="jekyll" %} /
 [minima](https://github.com/jekyll/minima)